sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 Link project with Git
 ===================

-Sparkflows allows for created projects to be linked with git via the ``Link With Git`` button.
-You must link projects with git in order to push workflows to a configured git.
-When this button is clicked there are two options: To link a project to an existing branch and to create a new branch.
+Sparkflows allows projects to be linked with git via the ``Link With Git`` button.
+You must link projects with git in order to push workflows to a configured github repo.
+When this button is clicked the following options show up:

+- To link a project to an Existing branch
+- To create a New branch.

 This document goes over how to link projects both ways.

 .. figure:: ../../_assets/git/link-project.png
    :alt: link-with-git